Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Inverse-assignments.rst

     e[0] = 14

-is translated into upstream changes in the corresponding indeces of the relevant source i-quibs.
+is translated into upstream changes in the corresponding indices of the relevant source i-quibs.
 In our case, it sets ``a[6] = 16``:

 .. code:: python